Antisemitism & Genocide: Understanding History

 Philistines and Palestine

 The Philistines were a people living in part of the land, mainly in coastal cities such as Gaza, Ashkelon, and Ashdod.
 The Romans later used the term “Palestina”, derived from “Philistia,” but this was centuries after the Bible was written.
-In 135 CE, after suppressing the Bar Kokhba revolt, the Romans renamed the region Syria Palaestina to minimize Jewish ties to the land.
+In 135 CE, after suppressing the Bar Kokhba revolt, the Polytheists Romans renamed the region Syria Palaestina to minimize Jewish ties to the land.

 After World War I, the League of Nations granted Britain the Mandate for Palestine (1920–1948), formalizing the name “Palestine” as a territorial entity.
 The modern conflict over Israel and Palestine largely stems from this period, as Jewish immigration increased and both Jews and Arabs claimed rights to the land.